a-rahman-ali/youtube-clone/readme.md

 ## Live Demo

-You can view the live version of this project [here](https://static-yt-clone.netlify.app/).
+You can view the live version of this project <a href="https://static-yt-clone.netlify.app/" target="_blank">here</a>.

 ## Getting Started